Technical page

 Azure Architecture Pattern

-Each OpenClaw environment is deployed as its own Azure footprint under a dedicated resource group named claw-<slug>.
+Each CraftingData for OpenClaw environment is deployed as its own Azure footprint under a dedicated resource group named claw-<slug>.
 Identity, secrets, runtime, persistence, observability, and Azure AI Foundry integration are kept explicit so the environment can meet data privacy, residency, and audit requirements without collapsing into a shared tenant model.

 Isolation model